AdaptRetail/video-template/README.md

 Read the documentation for [@adapt-retail/animation-framework](https://github.com/AdaptRetail/animation-framework#license).

-The code provided in this framework is available for usage by all clients of [Adapt Retail](https://adaptretail.com).
+The code provided in this template is available for usage by all clients of [Adapt Retail](https://adaptretail.com).